Grayy12/SavingSys-Alpha/readme.md

 local SavingSystem =
 	loadstring(game:HttpGet("https://raw.githubusercontent.com/Grayy12/SavingSys-Alpha/main/src.lua", true))()

-local File = SavingSystem.Init("ExampleFolder", "ExampleFile") -- Find or create a file in the ExampleFolder folder called ExampleFile
+local File = SavingSystem.Init("ExampleFolder", "ExampleFile.txt") -- Find or create a file in the ExampleFolder folder called ExampleFile
 -- A Folder is not required, if you do not provide one it will save in the workspace directory

 local infomation = {